dockergiant/rolldev/docs/configuration/elasticsearch.md

 ## Configuration

-To enable Elasticsearch in your project environment, add to your `.env` file:
+To enable Elasticsearch in your project environment, add to your `.env.roll` file:

 ```
 ROLL_ELASTICSEARCH=1